foxbits/ytm-to-statsfm/README.md

 2. Follow the instruction on screen
    1. any errors will stop the process and it needs to be started again
    2. at some points there will be instructions on screen which require manual intervention
+   3. to understand how to review the CSV from step 3, see [2.1.1 Music Videos Review](#211-music-videos-review)
-   3. to understand how to fill in the CSV from the last step, see [2.4 Matched track score analysis](#24-matched-track-score-analysis)
+   4. to understand how to fill in the CSV from the last step, see [2.4 Matched track score analysis](#24-matched-track-score-analysis)
 3. At the end, a small report will be printed to the screen (the full log trail can be also found inside `output\\logs.txt`), the main points are:
    1. the *successfully converted files* - these can be used ✅
    2. the *error files* - these are errors and need to be verified, manually edited and re-processed from the failed step: